-Alaska Native Knowledge shapes Arctic security understanding at 2024 AFN Convention
+Alaska Native knowledge shapes Arctic security understanding at 2024 AFN Convention

+As the Arctic region continues to grow in global significance, Alaska Native leaders gathered at the 2024 Alaska Federation of Natives (AFN) Convention to ensure their voices guide its future.
+Held Oct.
+17–19 at the Dena’ina Civic and Convention Center, the convention focused on the theme “Our Children—Our Future Ancestors,” highlighting the vital role Indigenous knowledge plays in addressing both cultural preservation and the evolving security needs of the Arctic.

-Randy “Church” Kee, Director of the Ted Stevens Center for Arctic Security Studies, thanks Julie Kitka, former President of the Alaska Federation of Natives, after her opening remarks during the 2024 AFN Convention on Oct.
-17 at the Dena'ina Civic and Convention Center in Anchorage, Alaska.
-Kee thanked Kitka for her longstanding service and for working with Sen. Lisa Murkowski to establish the TSC as a platform for Indigenous voices to be included in Arctic security.
-(DOD photo by Amber E. Kurka)
+Former AFN President Julie Kitka set the tone with a powerful keynote address in the form of an open letter to her grandchildren, reminding the community of their shared responsibility to ensure a future where culture, strength, and opportunity flourish.
+Randy “Church” Kee, Director of the Ted Stevens Center for Arctic Security Studies, thanked Kitka for her longstanding service and for working with Sen. Lisa Murkowski to establish the center as a platform for Indigenous voices to be included in Arctic security.

+“Alaska Native experiences and knowledge are essential to the success of the National Strategy for the Arctic Region and the Department of Defense Arctic Strategy,” said Terrence Shanigan, Deputy Associate Director of the Strategic Engagement Division at the Ted Stevens Center.
+“Our voices and insights bring the critical perspective needed to shape policies that address the unique challenges of the Arctic.”

+The center’s presence at the convention included an interactive exhibit booth where Alaska Native community members and allies were invited to share their thoughts on Arctic security.
+A different security question was posed each day, encouraging participation and dialogue.
+“Our communities hold invaluable knowledge about the Arctic, and their perspectives are vital to achieving a secure and cooperative future,” Shanigan said.

 |Date Taken: